carloseabade/go-tts/README.md

 # go-tts

-`go-tts` is a go module that allows you to use Microsoft Edge's online text-to-speech service.
-It is inspired on [edge-tts](https://github.com/rany2/edge-tts) and forked from [edge-tts-go](https://github.com/rany2/edge-tts).
+`go-tts` is a Go module that enables you to utilize Microsoft Edge's online text-to-speech service.
+It is inspired by [edge-tts](https://github.com/rany2/edge-tts) and forked from [edge-tts-go](https://github.com/rany2/edge-tts).

 ## Installation